quant-daddy/graphql-eventbus/website/docs/api/plugin.md

 # Plugin

 GraphQL Eventbus provides access to various stages of the lifecycle of consuming and publishing an event.
+It implements the `EventBusPlugin` interface.

 ```typescript
 type OptionalPromise<T> = T | Promise<T> | undefined | null | void;